Characters: Death Note Shinigami

 - Team Pet: Lampshaded by the other Shinigami "LOL, Ryuk is being kept by a human."

 - Too Dumb to Live: More Informed Stupidity; the other shinigami consider him the stupidest of their kind, but he's shown quite a bit of cunning at manipulating and tricking Light.
 Unless most Shinigami are just so intelligent on an above-human scale that Ryuk is considered stupid only for them.

 - Video Game Culture: In the manga Ryuk pesters Light about wanting to play Mario Golf, and Ryuk begs Light to get him a silver Game Boy Advance XP for Christmas in an omake.

-- Villainous Friendship: of the Evil Vitriolic Best Buds variety.
+- Villainous Friendship: With Light, of the Evil Vitriolic Best Buds variety.

 Ryuk (sounding excited and happy): He's not the least bit daunted by the fact that I'm a Shinigami!
 He doesn’t suck up to me, and he seems to have no problem giving me a hard time.
 (Grins, AWESOME!!)